ScientistJake/pubmed_filter/README.md

 })()
 ```

 Edit/Add any journals to white list in the `journalList` variable.
 Use the following syntax: `['Journal name','second hournal name']`.

+Save bookmark.

 After searching on pubmed using a basic term (not advanced search), while on the results page, click the bookmark.